What You Need to Know Before Climbing Kilimanjaro – A Beginner’s Guide

 1. Rongai route down Marangu gate

-3. Machame, Lemosho and Londorosi routes via Northern circuit down Mweka gate.
+3. Machame, Lemosho, and Londorosi routes via the Northern circuit down Mweka gate.

-Between Shira and Kibo is the Shira Plateau, this is a 6200 hectare collapsed crater, which was formed by lava eruptions which overtime solidified and turned to the rock you see there today.
+Between Shira and Kibo is the Shira Plateau, which is a 6,200-hectare collapsed crater, which was formed by lava eruptions which over time solidified and turned to the rock you see there today.

-Climbing Elevation Gain on each route on Kilimanjaro
+Climbing Mount Kilimanjaro: Elevation Gain on each route

 The below table shows the maximum and minimum ascent you will climb each day; the elevation gain per day as well as the total distance covers.
-It also highlight the height above sea level that each trk begins.
+It also highlights the height above sea level that each trek begins.

 Route nameMax./min. ascent distance per dayElevation gain max./min. per dayDistance covered in total Height above sea level at which trek begins